 Power supply connection point(s);

-Installation of all new cables ; (We can do this but it will be very expensive as we discussed on the meeting.
-If Tavana can do this then move this to Contractor’s scope)

-Personnel – the Employer shall provide personnel to attend the Contractor’s training.
+Installation of all new cables based on the design specification; (Personnel – the Employer shall provide personnel to attend the Contractor’s training.
 This training shall permit the operational personnel to be available for operating the equipment during the tests.
 The Employer shall also provide maintenance personnel to attend the Contractor’s training and to assist the Contractor’s maintenance staff (thereby obtaining on-the-job training) during the tests.

 Design